 African Americans took part in camp meetings, even in slave states, though often in segregated sections.
 Some black ministers preached at the meetings.
 In 1818 the African Methodist Episcopal (AME) Church held the first camp meeting organized by and for African Americans.
-(See post 1 in this series for more about the AME Church, the first independent Protestant denomination founded by African Americans.)
 Other black churches, primarily Methodist and Baptist, sponsored camp meetings throughout the 19th century.

 Spiritual Songs/Camp Meeting Hymns